-Sticky caramel, crunchy pecans and rosemary come together in these caramel rosemary doughnuts.
+Sticky caramel, crunchy pecans and rosemary come together in these Healthy Caramel Donuts with Pecans & Rosemary.
 A flavour combination that you will love!

-I love doughnuts but it is very hard to find vegan doughnuts (so hard that I’ve never found any yet) and even if I could I doubt they would be particularly healthy.
+I love donuts but it is very hard to find vegan donuts (so hard that I’ve never found any yet) and even if I could I doubt they would be particularly healthy.

-I wanted to come up with a healthier recipe than the standard fried, sugary doughnut.
-A lot of ‘healthy’ doughnut recipes online tend to be more cake like and don’t use yeast.
+I wanted to come up with a healthier recipe than the standard fried, sugary donut.
+A lot of ‘healthy’ donut recipes online tend to be more cake like and don’t use yeast.
 I wanted to use yeast and bake them rather than fry.

-What I came up with is a ‘grown up’ doughnut reminiscent of the pink bready sticky fingers I remember eating as a child only not so sweet and much better for you.
+What I came up with is a ‘grown up’ donut reminiscent of the pink bready sticky fingers I remember eating as a child only not so sweet and much better for you.

-My yeasted baked doughnuts are topped with date caramel, toasted pecans and a scattering of fresh rosemary.
+My yeasted baked donuts are topped with date caramel, toasted pecans and a scattering of fresh rosemary.

-The combination of flavours is amazing and I challenge you to stop eating after just one!
+The combination of flavours in these Healthy Caramel Donuts with Pecans & Rosemary is amazing and I challenge you to stop eating after just one!

-I made my doughnuts in a doughnut pan but if you don’t have one of these then you can just shape the dough into balls in your hands and flatten the tops slightly by pushing down on them.
-If you aren’t confident in shaping then you could even roll the dough out with a rolling pin to about an inch thick and cut the doughnuts out with a cookie cutter or the top of a clean jar/glass.
+I made my Healthy Caramel Donuts with Pecans & Rosemary in a doughnut pan but if you don’t have one of these then you can just shape the dough into balls in your hands and flatten the tops slightly by pushing down on them.
+If you aren’t confident in shaping then you could even roll the dough out with a rolling pin to about an inch thick and cut the donuts out with a cookie cutter or the top of a clean jar/glass.

-Sticky caramel, crunchy pecan and rosemary topped doughnuts.
+Sticky caramel, crunchy pecan and rosemary topped donuts.
 A flavour combination that you will love!

 - 1 teaspoon salt